mouelhis/adawrplatoon/README.md

 Robots are directly controlled by Romeo All-in-One V1.3 boards enslaved by Raspberry Pi (RPi) 3 cards on which a distributed software application of platooning control is deployed and executed under real-time (Preempt_RT) Linux kernels.
 The control software  is implemented in Ada and based on the object-oriented component-based design approach presented in [\[Ref\]](https://hal.archives-ouvertes.fr/hal-01592739).
 Distribution is managed by the middleware PolyORB (maintained by AdaCore).

+The platoon animations are not spectacular but they depicts a poof of concept for our approach.

 ## Wheeled robots

 Robots should be mounted according the architecture provided in [\[Ref\]](https://hal.archives-ouvertes.fr/hal-01592739); the first settings are the following: